 Most modern operating systems provide a way for the administrator to require certain characteristics in a password before it can be set.
 It is recommended that you implement this feature and enforce the following guidelines:

-- Require at least eight characters.
+- Require at least twelve characters.
 Try not to limit the maximum length.